• Skip to primary navigation

 • 1 tablespoon sour cream

-• 1 - 2 tablespoons fresh ground pepper
+• 2 teaspoons fresh ground pepper - or to taste

 • 1 tablespoon dried parsley